Senate holds hearing on hydroxychloroquine, despite no evidence it works against covid-19

 “This drug is extremely safe, exceedingly safe,” said Harvey Risch, a professor of epidemiology and public health at Yale University.
 “We know this from common sense.
 This is a medication that’s been used for 65 years by hundreds of millions of people in tens of billions of doses worldwide.”

 Risch has advocated for the use of hydroxychloroquine at least since May, when he published a paper in support of it.
-More than two dozen of his colleagues responded in August with a letter expressing concern that Risch, whose research focuses on cancer and not infectious diseases, was not swayed by data refuting his arguments.
+More than two-dozen of his colleagues responded in August with a letter expressing concern that Risch, whose research focuses on cancer and not infectious diseases, was not swayed by data refuting his arguments.

 George Fareed, a family medicine specialist in Brawley, Calif., testified that he had effectively treated covid-19 patients with hydroxychloroquine.
-He had previously written to the Trump administration to urge them to promote the use of the drug within the first five days of a patient’s illness.
+He had previously written to the Trump administration to urge it to promote the use of the drug within the first five days of a patient’s illness.

 The two other Republican senators who spoke, Mike Enzi (Wyo.) and James Lankford (Okla.), asked about early treatments without directly expressing support for hydroxychloroquine.
 Most Democrats ignored the topic and used their time to highlight other pandemic issues, including Americans’ willingness to accept a future vaccine and small gatherings driving the spread of the virus.